Another collaboration with innovative animator, Chance Raspberry…

 And remember to tune in for a review here on that first episode as there is more than a chance you’ll be seeing more of this wonderful animator on Realweegiemidget Reviews!

-A wee disclaimer and personal thank you to Chance Raspberry for asking me to write this post.
+A disclaimer and personal thank you to Chance Raspberry for asking me to write this post.
 Financial compensation was not received for this post.
 A sample perk was gifted from Chance Raspberry, and all opinions expressed here are my own.
 I would also like to add that Chance kindly personally agreed to me using these videos and pictures of him and his work in my blog.
+If you are involved in the entertainment industry and would like to be featured or promoted here, please drop a line to me via my Contact Me Page.